marcinbazyluk/rhel-harden/README.md

 ## Requirements

-- Run on RedHat Enterprise Linux only.
+- Run on RedHat Enterprise Linux only using rsyslog as the message logging utility.
 - Python 2.7 or later.

 ## Dependencies